drieda/QuizletMicromatchSolver/README.md

 Note: the script only works in micromatch not match.
 (For example: https://quizlet.com/507902727/micromatch)

-Also note that Quizlet can't story a time less than 0.5s
+Also note that Quizlet can't store a time less than 0.5s

 # This script is was created for learning JS only.
 I do NOT encourage anyone to use it to ruin other people's experience!